 It would seem the simple answer is no, a declaration of War is no longer necessary, and the history of American involvement in armed conflicts since WWII shows this.
 However, the question of the constitutionality of these involvements is not that simple.
 While Congress is given the direct power to declare War, the President, under Article II Section 2 is given the power of Commander in Chief.
 Theoretically, this would require the President to ask Congress for a Declaration of War before he would be able to command troops into an armed war-like conflict.
 Practically, this has not been the case, and the President has been able to send troops into armed conflicts without a declaration of War.
 After the Korean and Vietnam wars, Congress grew concerned over prolonged armed conflicts without their approval, and a destruction of their power to declare War in Article I. The result was the War Powers Resolution in 1973, which passed over a Presidential veto.

 In actuality, the constraints under the WPR do little to draw back Presidential power or to increase consultation with the legislative body before or during a conflict.
-First, in looking at the current administration, President Obama has face criticism for the US involvement in Libya through Operation Odyssey Dawn.
-First, he faced bipartisan backlash from members of both houses for failing to gain Congressional approval.
-The administration responded by saying that because it was limited in scope, duration and task, it fell under Presidential powers and the President himself could authorize the action.
-Second, President Obama faced criticism for keeping US troops past the sixty day limit imposed by the WPR.
-The administration responded by claiming that it did not need to abide by the sixty day limit because command was ceded to the United Nations.
+First, in looking at the current administration, President Obama has faced criticism for the US involvement in Libya through Operation Odyssey Dawn.
+First, he faced a bipartisan backlash from members of both houses for failing to gain Congressional approval.
+The administration responded by saying that because it was limited in scope, duration, and task, it fell under Presidential powers and the President himself could authorize the action.
+Second, President Obama faced criticism for keeping US troops past the sixty-day limit imposed by the WPR.
+The administration responded by claiming that it did not need to abide by the sixty-day limit because command was ceded to the United Nations.